DOI-USGS/ISIS3/The-ISIS3-Attached-Spice-Format.md

 * `InstrumentPosition`
 * `InstrumentAddendum`

 If a shapemodel is is used, then that shapemodel will also be specified by the `ShapeModel` keyword.
 The `InstrumentPositionQuality` and `InstrumentPointingQuality` keywords will specify the quality of the kernels used for the `InstrumentPositon` and `InstrumentPointing` Tables.
+Finally, the `CameraVersion` keyword specifies the version of the camera model that the Cube will now work with.

+# The NaifKeywords Group

+The `NaifKeywords` group is not a part of the Cube prior to spiceinit being run.
+After spiceinit, the group is located at the very end of the Cube label.
+This group contains all of the keywords and values collected from the SPICE kernel pool by the [gdpool_c](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/cspice/gdpool_c.html), [gcpool_c](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/cspice/gcpool_c.html), [gipool_c](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/cspice/gipool_c.html), and [stpool_c](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/cspice/stpool_c.html) NAIF Toolkit methods.